-a) The procedure on obtaining consent details what information will be provided to donors.
-As a minimum, the information specified by Directions 003/2010 is included.

-c) Information is available in suitable formats and there is access to independent interpreters when required.

-d) There are procedures to ensure that information is provided to the donor or donor's family by trained personnel.
+- a) The procedure on obtaining consent details what information will be provided to donors.
+As a minimum, the information specified by Directions 003/2010 is included. - b) If third parties act as procurers of tissues and / or cells, the third party agreement details what information will be provided to donors.
+As a minimum, the information specified by Directions 003/2010 is included. - c) Information is available in suitable formats and there is access to independent interpreters when required. - d) There are procedures to ensure that information is provided to the donor or donor's family by trained personnel.